 Smartphone Cameras: The Camera in Your Pocket

 There’s one final type of camera left and it’s the one most people use the most often these days: the camera phone.
 The first cell phone to offer a camera was the Kyocera VP-210 which was developed in 1999.
-The 2-inch screen allowed you to view photos instantly, but it wasn’t until the invention of the smartphone that the use of cell phone cameras exploded.
+The 2-inch screen allowed you to view photos instantly, but it wasn’t until the invention of the smartphone that mobile photography truly took off.

 When the first Apple iPhone was released, you could send and receive digital photos easily between devices.
 These early iPhone models used complementary metal-oxide-semiconductors (CMOS) chips to replace the earlier CCD technology.